lmondada/dphil-thesis/content/01_intro/_index.md

 Any replacement of that set of instructions with another program in the same equivalence class is a valid transformation, and thus a potential peephole optimisation.

+#### Intro to chapter 5

+Our goal is to run pattern matching on GTSs to optimise stuff in a way that applies to many different regimes, i.e. remaining agnotic to the graph semantics.
+Thus not rely too much on rewrite strategies.
+This means we will need heuristics -- heuristics whose performance will necessarily be dependent on the overall size of the search space.

+This chapter contributes to this goal by introducing a data structure for the _concurrent_ exploration of the state space of GTSs.
+As the name implies, this will allow for a parallelised exploration of the state space; but more importantly, we will see that it significantly reduces the size of the total search space, whilst keeping the solution space unchanged.